 Renée Farnie Pilates is a small private studio in Annapolis, Maryland.
-RF Pilates follows the original teachings of Joseph Pilates in which he created a unique exercise system emphasizing concentration and control with the integration of flexibility, strength, precision, breath, flow of movement, and awareness between the body and the mind.
+RF Pilates follows the original teachings of Joseph Pilates, The Pilates Method of Body Conditioning, a unique exercise system emphasizing concentration and control with the integration of flexibility, strength, precision, breath, flow of movement, and awareness between the body and the mind.

 What is Pilates?
 Pilates is a unique system of stretching and strengthening exercises developed over 80 years ago by Joseph Pilates.
 Pilates is great for anyone who wants to tone, streamline and realign their body.
 You will not only streamline your body, but it will dramatically improve your posture and flexibility.